 - awards, prizes, and best book lists

-- To combine multiple terms in Library Literature and Information Science Full Text, use multiple search boxes.
+- To combine multiple terms in Library and Information Science Source, use multiple search boxes.
 For example, if you wanted to search for articles about multiculturalism in children's literature, type "children's literature" as a subject in the first search box and "multiculturalism" as a subject in the second.
-When you hit Search, Library Lit will search for articles that include both terms.
+When you hit Search, it will search for articles that include both terms.

-ERIC is an electronic database for articles and documents in education.
+ERIC is a database for education-related articles.
 It includes many citations for articles about children's and young adult literature.
-Here are some tips to get you started.

 - To combine multiple terms in one search, you can do an Advanced Search.
 To do this enter each term in a separate row.
 This will combine all of the terms using "AND".
 So you can search "Childrens Literature" AND "Disabilities" to find children's literature on disabilities.
 Note that ERIC uses the term "Childrens Literature" without an apostrophe.
 You will get very few results if you include the apostrophe.

-- When you are doing a search, Descriptors are subject words attached to each article.
-These terms are created using a controlled vocabulary: ERIC's thesaurus.
-When you search Keywords, you are searching the Title, Abstract, Descriptor, and Identifier fields.
+- When you are doing a search, Descriptors/Subjects are subject words attached to each article.
+These terms are created using a controlled vocabulary: ERIC's Thesaurus.
+When you search Keywords, you are searching the Title, Abstract, Descriptor, Identifier, and other fields.
 Identifiers are additional subject words attached to each article, but unlike the Descriptors they do not come from a controlled vocabulary.
 They often include abbreviations and acronyms.

-- To view only peer-reviewed results, once you have done a search choose the Peer-Reviewed Journals tab.
+- To view only peer-reviewed results, check the box beside Peer-Reviewed.

 - To read an abstract for a particular article, click on the article's title.
-To check if the UIUC Library owns the item, click on the blue Discover UIUC Full Text Linking button.
+To view the full-text, either click on the PDF link or click on the blue Discover Full-Text button.
 Very few articles are available in full-text through the ERIC database so you will have to use the Discover button in most cases.

-- To export or save citations, select the boxes next to the articles and select Save, Print, Email or Refworks under the tabs for publication type.
+- To export or save citations, select the boxes next to the articles and select Save, Print, Email or Export.

-- To access ERIC's Thesaurus, click on the Search Tools tab and then the Thesaurus tab.
+- To access ERIC's Thesaurus, click on hover over Subjects in the upper left in the EBSCO version or click on Thesaurus above the search boxes in the ProQuest version.
 The Thesaurus helps users match the term they enter to the term that ERIC uses.
-For example, if you type "Literature" into the thesaurus search box and click on Search, and then the term Literature, ERIC will return a list of related terms.
+For example, if you type "Literature" into the thesaurus search box and click on Search, ERIC will return a list of related terms.
 This allows the user to choose the best match.
 In this instance, the best match for "Literature" would be "Childrens Literature" or "Adolescent Literature".
 Return to the Advanced Search page, and use these terms in your search.